-The Smithsonian National Museum of the American Indian in Washington, D.C., is commemorating Veterans Day 2020 by unveiling the National Native American Veterans Memorial.
+The Smithsonian National Museum of the American Indian in Washington, D.C., commemorated Veterans Day 2020 by unveiling the National Native American Veterans Memorial.

-The museum originally planned to host a veterans’ procession and dedication ceremony but is looking to reschedule those events for later due to the COVID-19 pandemic.
+The museum originally planned to host a veterans’ procession and dedication ceremony but is looking to reschedule those events due to the COVID-19 pandemic.

 The installation sits on the museum's grounds and is a short walk from the U.S. Capitol.

 It is the first national landmark in the nation’s capital solely focused on “contributions of American Indians, Alaska Natives and Native Hawaiians who have served in the military,” the museum said in a release.
 It will be open to the public 24 hours a day.